 Is it OK if I show this to you?

 How should I raise the issue of a child’s weight?

 - Put it into context.
-Talk about how weight influences a child’s physical health and how being above a healthy weight could affect the child’s social and emotional life, including their experience of school.
+Weight influences a child’s physical health.
+Being above a healthy weight could affect the child’s social and emotional life, including their experience of school

-- Take care with the language you use.
-Keep it as positive as possible and focus on terms such as ‘healthy weight’ and ‘healthy lifestyle.’
+- Use positive language and focus on terms such as ‘healthy weight’ and ‘healthy lifestyle’

-- Think about who should be included in this conversation.
-You may choose to give feedback to the parent or carer alone or the parent or carer and child together.
+- Decide who should be included in this conversation.
+You may choose to give feedback to the parent or carer alone, or the parent or carer and child together

 - Allow some face-saving.
-It may be helpful to talk about how parents or carers have a much harder job helping their families maintain a healthy lifestyle than 20-30 years ago.
+It may be helpful to talk about how much harder it is for parents or carers to help their families maintain a healthy lifestyle than 20-30 years ago

-- Remind parents or carers, as well as yourself, that it’s difficult to tell if a child is at a healthy weight just by looking – that’s why you are doing the measurements.
+- Remind parents or carers that it’s difficult to tell if a child is at a healthy weight just by looking.
+That’s why you are doing the measurements

 “I am just looking at where Luke’s BMI places him on the BMl-for-age chart for boys.
 As you can see he is just above the 85th percentile which is just outside of the healthy weight range for his age.
 Is this what you were expecting?”